-At Heartland we are proud to have helped over eighteen thousand Australians live a more comfortable retirement with our reverse mortgage.
+At Heartland we are proud to have helped over 21,000 Australians live a more comfortable retirement with our reverse mortgage.
 We aim to provide customers with peace of mind and have a culture that places significant importance on the duty of care we have for every customer.

 This guide does not constitute legal or professional advice.
 If you require assistance you should obtain independent legal advice.

 There are two types of powers of attorneys that are used for managing a donor’s interests (including finances): general and enduring.

 - customer lacks mental capacity or cannot physically sign for themselves; and